cloudflare/cloudflare-docs/content/load-balancing/additional-options/spectrum.md

 {{<render file="_spectrum-lb-limitations.md">}}

-[^1]: Within Cloudflare, pools represent your origin servers and how they are organized.
-As such, a pool can be a group of several origin servers, or you could also have only one origin server per pool.
+[^1]: Within Cloudflare, pools represent your endpoints and how they are organized.
+As such, a pool can be a group of several endpoints, or you could also have only one endpoint (an origin server, for example) per pool.
 [^2]: A fallback pool is the pool of last resort.
 When all pools are disabled or unhealthy, this is where the load balancer will send traffic.